 Examples.
 Lachlan Macquarie breaking the English army's monopoly on the medium of exchange in Australia, "rum," meant that the economy could move from barter to market-mediated exchange.
 In the late 19'th and early 20'th century, the Northern Securities Co. had a railroad monopoly on freight from northern mid-west farms to cities in the U.S. In the U.S. broadband is far slower and costs far more than in other countries, a result of low levels of competition enforced by a number of Federal and State laws.
-War profiteering in WWII and in the invasion of Iraq.
+When you are the monopoly supplier of arms used in war and you price as a monopolist, you are war profiteering.
+This was defined, and prosecuted, as treason against the U.S. in WWII.
+It was not prosecuted during the invasion of Iraq.